qkenn/jobs-bank/README.md

 # Job Listing Site

 This website is for me to learn React.
+If you host this site, It would not work since it doesn't use a Server for it's API, instead It uses JSON Server (jobs.json file)

 Two scripts available for further development and production: